millwardesque/sizzle/readme.md

 - Tutorial
 - Gated special moves
 - Animated backgrounds
-- High score based on fewest jumps to reach finish
 - Particles on player movement and idle
 - Wait for all buttons up on all menu screens before recognizing btnp()
 - Allow for non-looping animations